skywarspro15/pptos-wiki/index.md

 You can view any PowerPoint OS here, and also download them.
 If something's missing, please contribute via GitHub and add the missing details/PPTOSes.
 Join [here](https://discord.gg/FAtAkCadDr) the Wiki's Discord Server to talk with the PPTOS members.

+Some of the wiki pages are pulled from [pptos.fandom.com](https://pptos.fandom.com/wiki/PPTOS_Wiki).

 ### Explore PPTOSes made by the community

 - Nestor Page